Skip to contents

 • df should be filtered to include only post-baseline records.

-• If the baseline variable or analysis variable contains NA, it is expected that NA has been conveyed to na_level appropriately beforehand with df_explicit_na() or explicit_na().
+• If the baseline variable or analysis variable contains NA records, it is expected that df has been pre-processed using df_explicit_na() or explicit_na().

 See also